j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 expensive, so we will re-visit it later.
 The same crops up with `FLOAT` and `INTEGER`, which may also overlap with each other: again, we will re-visit this later and use the `FLOAT_OR_INT` token instead.
-To deal with the number of `,` representing the arity of a tuple constructor operator, I've also drafted up a `count1` combinator, which will parse its given parser one or more times, counting the number of successes.
+To deal with the number of `,` representing the arity of a tuple constructor operator, I've also drafted up a `countSome` combinator, which will parse its given parser one or more times, counting the number of successes.
 You'll also notice that, in Scala, anything goes between backticks!
 For this parser, I'll go with this notation to make it match a little more closely with the grammar itself (and for variety): it's up to you whether or not you like this notation.
 One thing that's